cr-norris/karma-bird-house/_spaces/work.md

 * Indoor and outdoor bike parking
 * Showers and locker rooms

-Additionally we offer a number of additional services to support different needs, these include:
+There are number of additional options to different needs including:

+* On-site parking
-* An office cleaning service
+* Office cleaning
 * Color copier and printer
-* On-site parking
-* Rooftop conference space access
+* Rooftop space access

 There are a few spaces currently available, but in case we don't have exactly what you're looking for we maintain a wait-list and notify people based on availabilities and needs.
 Please contact Giovanna for more info on how to sign up.